ketanjain113/Alzimers-Prediction/README_DEPLOY.md

 Local testing
 - Run the model locally: `cd Model && pip install -r requirements.txt && python ModelAPI.py`
 - Run the node server locally: `cd node_server && npm install && $env:MODEL_API_URL="http://127.0.0.1:5000"; node server.js`

+## Deploy via Docker on Railway (recommended single-container)

+This repository includes a `Dockerfile` that creates a single container running both the Flask model API and the Node server.
+Railway can build and run this image directly.

+Quick steps:

+1. In Railway, create a new project and choose "Deploy from GitHub" (connect your repo).
+2. When Railway prompts for a Dockerfile, it will detect the root `Dockerfile` automatically.
+3. Deploy — Railway will build the image.
+The container will start both services using `start.sh`.

+Notes:
+- When deploying a single Docker container on Railway, Railway will set a single `$PORT` that the platform expects your main web process to bind to.
+To avoid both services trying to bind the same port, set the following environment variable in Railway:
+  - `MODEL_PORT=5000` (the model API will bind to this port) Railway will set `$PORT` (e.g., 3000) which the Node server will use.
+The Node server forwards requests to the model API at `http://127.0.0.1:5000` inside the container by default.
+- If you prefer separate Railway services (recommended in some cases), deploy `Model` as one service (set Root Directory to `Model`) and `node_server` as another (Root Directory `node_server`).
+Then set `MODEL_API_URL` in the Node service to the Model service URL.

+Troubleshooting:
+- TensorFlow wheels are large — building the Docker image may take a while.
+- If Railway's build times out or you hit resource limits, consider hosting the model in a separate service provider (Blob/S3 + download at startup) or using a smaller model.